Lead Nurturing Programs: Converting Unready Leads Through Strategic Education

 MQL progression rates

 What percentage of nurtured leads eventually become Marketing Qualified Leads (MQLs)?
-This shows whether your nurture is moving leads forward.
+This shows whether your nurture is moving leads forward and connects to overall pipeline generation strategy.

 Track: